19 May 2026

 Referral programs

-You can also encourage current participants to refer friends or colleagues in exchange for incentives.
-This method can be a great way to organically grow your participant pool, especially if you're targeting niche groups.
+Encouraging current participants to refer friends or colleagues in exchange for incentives can organically grow your participant pool, especially when targeting niche groups.

-• Pros: It’s cost-effective and can lead to high-quality, motivated participants.
+• Pros: Cost-effective and can lead to high-quality, motivated participants.

-• Cons: Referrals may sometimes lack diversity, and your participant pool could remain narrow.
+• Cons: Referrals may lack diversity, and your participant pool could remain narrow.

 • Example: Offering participants a discount or bonus for each successful referral who joins and completes your study.

-The better your screening process is, the more relevant and reliable your results will be.
-It’s not just about getting people through the door – it’s about finding those who genuinely fit your study’s needs.
+The better your screening process, the more relevant and reliable your results will be.
+It's not just about getting people through the door — it's about finding those who genuinely fit your study's needs.

 The importance of crafting screener questions

-As we outline in the above video, asking screener questions can be a good way to make sure the participants you’re recruiting match your study’s needs.
-Whether you’re filtering based on demographics, behaviors, or specific experiences, screeners let you zero in on the right people for your study.
+As we outline in the above video, screener surveys are a good way to make sure the participants you're recruiting match your study's needs.
+Whether you're filtering based on demographics, behaviors, or specific experiences, screeners let you zero in on the right people.

 If you’re using research panels, many of these screeners are already built into the platform, making this stage easier and faster.